Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Introduction

 Direct numerical simulation (DNS) of turbulent flows resolves all scales of motion, but its computational cost often exceeds available resources.
 Large-eddy simulation (LES) offers a tractable alternative by resolving only the large-scale features and modeling the effect of unresolved scales through a closure model~\cite{popeTenQuestionsConcerning2004}.

 Symmetries are fundamental properties of both turbulence~\cite{frischTurbulenceLegacyKolmogorov1995} and differential equations in general~\cite{blumanSymmetriesDifferentialEquations1989,olverApplicationsLieGroups1986}.
-The incompressible Navier-Stokes equations exhibit symmetries including Galilean invariance and rotation invariance.
-The LES equations, obtained by filtering the Navier-Stokes equations, may inherit these symmetries depending on the filter, but the complete LES system preserves them only if the closure model does as well.
+The incompressible Navier--Stokes equations exhibit symmetries including Galilean invariance and rotation invariance.
+The LES equations, obtained by filtering the Navier--Stokes equations, may inherit these symmetries depending on the filter, but the complete LES system preserves them only if the closure model does as well.
 Closure models that violate these symmetries can introduce spurious forces and unphysical behavior~\cite{oberlackInvariantModelingLargeeddy1997, razafindralandyAnalysisDevelopmentSubgrid2007, silvisPhysicalConsistencySubgridscale2017}.
 Classical functional closures such as eddy-viscosity models enforce Galilean invariance by construction, since they depend only on invariants of the velocity-gradient tensor.
 Structural closures, including Bardina's scale-similarity model~\cite{bardinaImprovedSubgridscaleModels1980} and Clark's gradient model~\cite{clarkEvaluationSubgridscaleModels1979}, also preserve most symmetries of the original equations~\cite{silvisPhysicalConsistencySubgridscale2017}.
+Beyond these classical models, a dedicated class of subgrid closures has been constructed to explicitly preserve the Lie symmetries of the Navier--Stokes equations~\cite{razafindralandyAnalysisDevelopmentSubgrid2007, akhalPrioriAnalysisSubgrid2026, cosseratVorticitydependentSymmetrypreservingModels2026}.